-22.1 GANG CLIP NAME

-This parameter is used when performing gang recording via multiple Ki Pros and/or Ki Pro Minis (refer to Controlling Multiple Ki Pros later in this manual).
+22.1 GANG CLIP This parameter is used when performing gang recording via multiple Ki Pros and/or Ki Pro Quads (refer to Controlling Multiple Ki Pros later in this manual).
 If the desire is to have clips named the same across all Ki Pro ganged units' recordings, then use the "Master Name" selection in this parameter.
 If the desire is to have clips named independently on Ki Pro units, then "Slave Name" should be selected.
 Selecting "Slave Name" means that the recording will take its name from the individual Ki Pro's parameters and not accept the value pushed to the Slave by the Master Ki Pro.
+These are the options:

-22.1 GANG CLIP NAME Master Name (default) Slave Name Enable have clips named the same across all Ki Pro ganged units Name clips independently on Ki Pro units
+Master Name (default) Enable clips to be named the same across all Ki Pro ganged units Slave Name Name clips independently on Ki Pro units

-Note: Most gang controls are only available in the web user interface.
+NOTE: Most gang controls are only available in the web user interface.